 This process area describes the process for transferring of ability to operate a SMS from one Supplier (the Losing Supplier) to another (the Gaining Supplier) following a CoS event.

-In the context of smart metering, this process involves the replacement of Organisation Certificates on certain Devices forming part of that SMS.
+In the context of smart metering, for SMETS2+ Devices this process involves the replacement of Organisation Certificates on certain Devices forming part of that SMS.
 This process does not refer to any wider industry processes operated by the MRA or Xoserve.
+SMETS1 Devices are not required to hold Organisation Certificates and instead the S1SP will perform validation using the relevant Device Security Credentials.

 This process area describes the transitional approach to CoS, which is triggered by the Gaining Supplier and requires the DCC to replace the Organisation Certificates.
 This process is expected to be superseded by the Enduring CoS process at a future date.